t-hullis/Battleship-Game/README.md

     4,  The first one to find all the oppostions battleships wins!

-## Features
+# Features

 <br/>

 - Board is generated at the users request.
-The size of the board and the number of ships is up to the player with inputs at the start.
+The size of the board and the number of ships is up to the player, by inputs at the start.

 - The ships placed for the computer are hidden from the user but the user can see where his own ships were placed.
 <br/>